-ASU 2016-13, Financial Instruments-Credit Losses
+ASU 2016-13.
+Financial Instruments-Credit Losses

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), and also issued subsequent amendments to the initial guidance: ASU 2018-19, ASU 2019-04, ASU 2019-05, and ASU 2020-03 (collectively, "Topic 326").
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), and also issued subsequent amendments to the initial guidance: ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2020-02 and ASU 2020-03 (collectively, "Topic 326").
 Topic 326 significantly changes the impairment model for most financial assets and certain other instruments.
-Topic 326 will require immediate recognition of estimated credit losses expected to occur over the remaining life of many financial assets, which will generally result in earlier recognition of allowances for credit losses on loans and other financial instruments.
-The measurement will be based on relevant information, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the reported amount and requires disclosure requirements related to credit risks.
-ASU 2016-13 is effective for the Company's fiscal year beginning after December 15, 2022 and subsequent interim periods.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements and related disclosures.
+Topic 326 requires immediate recognition of estimated credit losses expected to occur over the remaining life of many financial assets, which will generally result in earlier recognition of allowances for credit losses on loans and other financial instruments.
+The measurement is based on relevant information, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the reported amount and requires disclosure requirements related to credit risks.
+The Company adopted this accounting standard as of January 1, 2023, with no material impact on its condensed consolidated financial statements and related disclosures.